 Royal Oak Jumbos do not have center seconds hand — just hours, minutes and date.
 This version “does” have a central seconds hand, hours, minutes and date.
 It also has a stop-seconds function, that allows you to stop the balance and, therefore, the seconds to more accurately set the time, a function that is pointless without a seconds hand.

 Indisputably, the Royal Oak “Jumbo” (new or vintage) is the ultimate Audemars Piguet collector’s piece, the one a purist would want.
 But if you want to save some money, and don’t mind the new sizes: 37 mm and 41 mm — then the new models are an excellent option.
 You get a great looking movement, the caliber 3120, versus the caliber 2121, which is also visually pleasing.
-You also get a sweeping seconds hand, whereas the Jumbo has no seconds hand.
-And at $16,700 — the price is considerably less.
+You also get a sweeping seconds hand with the (Ref.
+15400ST.OO.1220ST.01), whereas the Jumbo Ref.
+15202 has no seconds hand, and at $16,700 — the price is considerably less.